michaelrfraser/capa110dio/README.md

 To confirm that the module has loaded correctly, run `lsmod` and check the listing for `capa110dio`.
 Additionally you can test that the device file has been created by running `ls -la /dev/axdio`.

 **Note:** You may note that the device file is created with only +rw permissions to root.
-Extending read/write permissions to other users is covered in the section **udev Configuration**.
+Extending read/write permissions to other users is covered in the section [udev Configuration](#udev-configuration).

 To unload the module, execute `sudo rmmod capa110dio`.